| Fishing Report October 21 - Walleyes Still Active; Winnibigoshish, Cutfoot Sioux, Leech Lake

 Our next pleasant surprise came when despite the clear water, calm seas and sunny sky, Lake Winnie's Walleyes were cooperative.
 A re-run of the experience that I had with Mr. C last weekend, the fish were not jumping into the boat, but they were aggressive enough to produce steady, albeit slow action.
 By the time we were finished, we had a half dozen "Keeper Walleyes" and we'd released a half dozen more.
 This time Northern Pike were present, but there were fewer of them than I've been seeing recently.

-The simple presentation, a 1/8 ounce Lindy Jig tipped with nice size minnows will do the trick.
+1/8 ounce Lindy Jig tipped with nice size minnows will do the trick.
 But I've noticed that has been "a trick" to producing strikes consistently with a jig and minnow.
 An aggressive snap or hop of the jig is required to get the attention of these Walleyes.
 If the jig isn't being jigged enough, the Walleyes yawn and watch it swim by.

 So if you're trying to replicate my experience, then please keep this in mind; if you're not jigging enough, you could disappoint yourself.
 If you see me out there, stop and chat so I can try to give you a pointer.